Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 3. Your % body fat.

 #### Body Weight
 Obtain your body weight in pounds or kg from any accurate scale.
-If you don't have one, consider buying an "[impedence scale](https://amzn.to/39qvvg7)" which will also allow you to measure % body fat.
+If you don't have one, consider buying an "[impedance scale](https://amzn.to/39qvvg7)" which will also allow you to measure % body fat.

 #### Height
 Measure your height in feet and inches, or cm.

 #### Your Body Fat %
 This is the hardest number to obtain accurately.
 You can obtain your [estimated body fat %](https://en.wikipedia.org/wiki/Body_composition) using any of the following methods in the table below (in order by price and accuracy - most expensive and accurate last).
-The sweet spot of convenience, price, and accuracy is probably to use an "[impedence scale](https://amzn.to/39qvvg7)".
+The sweet spot of convenience, price, and accuracy is probably to use an "[impedance scale](https://amzn.to/39qvvg7)".

 **Methods of Measuring % Body Fat**